cepdnaclk/e19-co225-student-results-management-system-webapp/README.md

 ### Shutting Down the Application

 To stop the Vue.js development server or the Spring Boot backend, simply press `Ctrl + C` in the respective terminal or command prompt windows.

+## 📞 Contact Us

+If you have any questions, suggestions, or need assistance with Academetrix, feel free to reach out to any member of our team!